WatForm/aldb/README.md

 Running `setconf` with no filename will set the above default options.

 #### step
-The `step [n]` command performs n state transitions from the current execution state, ending at one of the valid states for a length (current + n) state traversal from the initial state.
+The `step [n | constraints]` command performs n state transitions from the current execution state, ending at one of the valid states for a length (current + n) state traversal from the initial state.

 Specify an integer value of n >= 1.
 By default, n = 1.

+A list of constraints may also be specified, as a comma-separated list enclosed by square brackets.
+The number of items in the list is used to determine n.
+The i-th constraint is applied when performing the i-th transition.

 ![image](https://user-images.githubusercontent.com/13455356/79278678-347df000-7e7a-11ea-90d7-111733a448a6.png)